Waste Makes Haste: Bounded Time Protocols for Envy-Free Cake Cutting with Free Disposal

 \subsection{Results}

-Our first algorithm provides an affirmative answer to this question (Section \ref{sec:n-agents}):
+Our first algorithm provides an affirmative answer to this question:

-\begin{theorem*} There is a bounded-time algorithm that divides a cake among $n$ agents in an envy-free way, giving each agent a connected piece with a positive value, assuming free disposal. \end{theorem*}
+\begin{theorem*}[Section \ref{sec:n-agents}] Assuming free disposal, it is possible to divide a cake envy-freely among $n$ agents, giving each agent a connected piece with a value of at least $1/2^{n-1}$, using \begin{cuts} $2^{n-1}-1$ cuts and \end{cuts} $O(n\cdot 2^n)$ queries. \end{theorem*}

 Having established that bounded-time algorithms indeed exist, we next consider the \emph{quality} of the solution they offer.
 We measure the quality of an algorithm by the value guarantee it gives to each agent.
 We say that an allocation is \textbf{$\envyfree(n,M)$} if it is both envy-free and gives each of $n$ agents at least $1/M$ of the total cake value (a formal definition is given in Section \ref{sec:The-Model}).
-The algorithm of Theorem \ref{thm:n-agents} finds $\envyfree(n,2^{n-1})$ allocations: in the worst case some agents might get as little as $1/2^{n-1}$ of the total cake value.
+The algorithm of Theorem \ref{thm:n-agents} finds $\envyfree(n,2^{n-1})$ allocations.
 Ideally, we would like an $\envyfree(n,n)$ allocation, which is both envy-free and proportional and thus satisfies the two most common fairness criteria.
-Note that such an allocation guarantees each agent at least $1/n$ of the total cake value, which is the largest fraction that can be guaranteed (for example, if all agents have identical valuations, it is impossible to give all of them more than $1/n$).
+Such an allocation guarantees each agent at least $1/n$ of the total cake value, which is the largest fraction that can be guaranteed (for example, if all agents have identical valuations, it is impossible to give all of them more than $1/n$).

 Our next result shows that the ideal goal of an envy-free and proportional division with connected pieces can be attained in bounded time for three agents (Section \ref{sec:3-agents}):